Natural Remedies for Your Dog's Upset Stomach

 2. Pesticide Residue

-Pesticide residue can make your dog very sick, and can even kill him.
-For this reason, you should only use "pet friendly" or "pet safe" yard supplies.
+Pesticide residue can make your dog very sick and can even kill them.
+For this reason, you should only use "pet-friendly" or "pet safe" yard supplies.
 (Check every label for this distinction.)

 3. Excess Vomit Following Consumption of Grass